Abdulahi-1/Tumblr_Detail/README.md

 ## Notes

-A challenge I have faced was ensuring the Detail View Controller received the correct data and displayed it accurately.
+A challenge I faced was ensuring the Detail View Controller received the correct data and displayed it accurately.
+I resolved this by carefully setting up the `prepare(for:sender:)` method to pass the selected post’s data to the Detail View Controller and double-checking that the IBOutlets were properly connected to the Storyboard.
+The outcome was that the correct image and description appeared consistently in the detail view, which improved both the functionality and the user experience of the app.

 ## License